The 20 Best Antisynthetase Syndrome Doctors Near Me in Pittsburgh, PA

 Accepting New Patients

 Tanya Chandra, MD, specializes in rheumatology and is board-certified in internal medicine and rheumatology by the American Board of Internal Medicine.
 She is affiliated with UPMC Mercy.
 Dr. Chandra received her medical degree from Kasturba Medical College and completed her residency at the University of Connecticut School of Medicine, followed by fellowships at MedStar Georgetown University Hospital and the University of Pittsburgh School of Medicine.
 Dr. Chandra is rated as an Experienced provider by MediFind in the treatment of Antisynthetase Syndrome.
-Her top areas of expertise are Myositis, Dermatomyositis, Polymyositis, and Antisynthetase Syndrome.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Myositis, Dermatomyositis, Polymyositis, and Antisynthetase Syndrome.
+Dr. Chandra is board certified in American Board Of Internal Medicine and American Board Of Internal Medicine.
+Dr. Chandra is currently accepting new patients.

 Experienced in Antisynthetase Syndrome